A bus used for the Hajj from Dagestan in the 1990s and early 2000s in the village of Khushtada (Dagestan, Russia), 2024

 Alarm clock.
 Purchased in Istanbul (Turkey), 2022

 Prayer beads.
-Brought back from the hajj in the early twentieth century
+Brought back from the Hajj in the early twentieth century

 Soviet passport with a Saudi Arabian visa for 1993